extremecode/extremecode.github.io/ML/learnedu/Numpy.md

 * Model Validation: After training the model for a sufficient amount of time, you will need to validate the model’s performance on a held-out portion of the overall dataset.
 This data needs to come from the same underlying distribution as the training dataset, but needs to be different data that the model has not seen before.

 * Model Persistence: Finally, after training and validating the model’s performance, you need to be able to properly save the model weights and possibly push the model to production.
 This means setting up a process with which new users can easily use your pre-trained model to make predictions.

+* We don't have better algorithms than anyone else; we just have more data."